41north/besu-plugin-starter/README.md

 ## 🙈 Usage

-Simply just fork this repository and start hacking!
+Simply fork this repository and start hacking away!

-Below there's a table that summarizes some useful `gradle` tasks that you have at your disposal:
+Below is a summary of some useful `gradle` tasks that you will have at your disposal:

 | Target            | Description                                                     |
 |-------------------|-----------------------------------------------------------------